 Did you know that?
 Today we celebrate World Ocean Day.
 A day to reflect all the goodness and richness of our oceans.
 It’s also a convenient time to reflect on the negative impacts we have subjected these oceans to.

-Did you know that oceans covers three-quarters of planet earth.
+Did you know that oceans cover three-quarters of planet earth?
 Oceans are the largest water bodies.
-They are responsible of our clean atmosphere.
+They are responsible for our clean atmosphere.
 They take in carbon dioxide and offer us oxygen.

 So how many oceans do we have on planet Earth?

 They are five oceans.
 Namely:

 - Pacific (North Pacific and South Pacific )